Mattstov/Final-Project-CSCI395/README.md

 # Campuses & Students — Client

 Frontend for a CRUD app that manages college campuses and the students enrolled at them.
-Built for the CSCI 39548 final project at Hunter College.
 Pairs with the [server repo](https://github.com/Mattstov/Final-Project-Server-CSCI395).

 ## What it does